nehaaa9/fencing-performance-tracker/README.md

 # fencing-performance-tracker
-Calculates score indicator for GHSFL fencing tournaments, approximates chance of making it to DEs, and calculates win-loss ratio as well as season improvement.
+Calculates score indicator for GHSFL fencing tournaments, approximates chance of making it to DEs, and calculates win-loss ratio.
+Enter into a JAVA compatible software and run.
+Enter round number, amount of pepople in your pool, your points and opponents points for each round.
+EX. round 3, 6 people...